SAP-samples/cloud-espm-cloud-native/README.md

 #### Gateway

-* In the root the folder, execute the command to build the Gateway project (Gateway is a node project, but it can be built using maven node plugins)
+* In the root folder of the project, execute the command to build the Gateway project (Gateway is a [Node.js](https://nodejs.org/en/) project, but it can be built using maven node plugins)

   `mvn clean install -pl gateway`